WED 2022. World Environment Day is one of the most celebrated days for environmental action. Since 1974, it has been celebrated every year on 5 June.

 - UNEP is also working with world leaders to develop a new and ambitious Post-2020 Global Biodiversity Framework to realize a 2050 Vision of Living in Harmony with Nature.

 - Long-term Strategic Directions To The 2050 Vision For Biodiversity.
 Approaches To Living In Harmony With Nature And Preparation For The Post-2020 Global Biodiversity Framework.

 What can we do to heal Nature?

-We need to stop using a few things like- plastics and its products, limit the use of paper.
+We need to stop using a few things like- plastics and their products and limit the use of paper.
 We need to adopt new alternatives to fossil fuels, most commonly electricity and batteries.
 Say no to killing animals.
 Save wildlife.
 Stop deforestation.
 Save trees.

 This WED If we pledge to adopt at least these measures, we could heal Mother Nature to some extent.
-Obviously, the damage that has been done requires a long time to completely heal it.
-But if we adopt good measures, we can at least buy some TIME.
-Which otherwise, seems we are running out of.
+Obviously, the damage that has been done requires a long time to completely heal.
+But if we adopt suitable measures, we can at least buy some TIME.
+Which otherwise, we are running out of.

 Are you planting enough trees?
 Can we continue the way we are?